CleverTap/clevertap-ios-sdk/docs/CustomDomainSetup.md

 Custom proxy domain allows you to proxy all events raised from the CleverTap SDK through your required domain.
 If you want to use your own application server, then use a proxy domain to handle and/or relay CleverTap events.
 Custom domain support for Push Impression event handling is provided.

+You will need a domain and access to DNS site settings to setup the proxy domain.
-Follow these steps to create a CloudFront distribution for the proxy domain and then integrate CleverTap SDK with proxy domain configuration.
+Follow these steps to create AWS Certificate, CloudFront distribution for the proxy domain and then integrate CleverTap SDK with proxy domain configuration.

 ## 📄 AWS Certificate Manager